samtaggart/data_threefold_projects_friends/info/projects/gravitygroup/gravity_group.md

 ## Partnership with ThreeFold

-Gravity Group can support ThreeFold in three main areas - Token design, launch and marketing, Business Development & Partnerships within the Gravity portfolio of 22 mission-driven companies and beyond and fundraising planning and management.
+Gravity Group can support ThreeFold in three main areas:
+1) Token design, launch and marketing,
+2) Business Development & Partnerships within the Gravity portfolio of 22 mission-driven companies and beyond and
+3) Fundraising planning and management.
 Gravity will onboard our portfolio of tech companies as early adopters, promote growth and user feedback.
-For instance we founded several award winning enterprise collaboration VR/AR/Immersive platforms that are high storage and bandwidth use cases.Gravity also has several partnerships with advanced and mission aligned technologies launching digital transformation projects in emerging markets which would make a perfect fit for a new internet and personal data ownership in areas such as smart cities/countries, micro lending, ESG Security Token Offering/exchange platforms, spatial web, advanced medical technologies and decentralized social media to name a few.
+For instance we founded several award winning enterprise collaboration VR/AR/Immersive platforms that are high storage and bandwidth use cases.
+Gravity also has several partnerships with advanced and mission aligned technologies launching digital transformation projects in emerging markets which would make a perfect fit for a new internet and personal data ownership in areas such as smart cities/countries, micro lending, ESG Security Token Offering/exchange platforms, spatial web, advanced medical technologies and decentralized social media to name a few.

 ## Join saving our planet!